-The primary purpose of establishing a biologics register for psoriasis was to ascertain whether there is an importantly increased risk of serious adverse events following the introduction of these agents in the treatment of psoriasis compared to that expected from a conventionally treated cohort with comparable disease severity.
+The primary purpose of establishing a register for psoriasis was to ascertain whether there is an importantly increased risk of serious adverse events following the introduction of biologic and small molecule agents which have relatively small amount of "real world" safety data in the treatment of psoriasis.
+These cohorts of patients can be compared to a conventionally treated cohortwhich has long term "real-world" safety data.
+The conventionalcohorts will consist of patients with a comparable disease severity to those in the biologic and small molecule cohorts..

 This assessment includes potential adverse effects, which have not been detected in the relatively short-term clinical trials and those which are theoretically or currently perceived as important.
 Specifically this includes cancer especially lymphoma, non-melanoma skin cancer especially squamous cell carcinoma, demyelinating disease and tuberculosis.
 A further aim is to ascertain the relative long-term safety and efficacy of novel non-biologic small molecule systemic therapies.